pavel-esir/ring_plasticity_V1_fcn/README.md

-Rate model network with ring connection architecture and short-term synaptic depression, represents a cortical hypercolumn in visual area V1.
+Rate model network with ring connection architecture and short-term synaptic depression.
+Represents a cortical hypercolumn in visual coretex V1.
-Used to perform calculations for paper submitted to Frontiers in Computational Neuroscience
+Used to perform calculations for a paper submitted to Frontiers in Computational Neuroscience

-ring.py is the main script which by default plots single realisation
+ring.py is the main script which by default calculates a single trace and plots it

 Variable CalcMode on 16th line defines calculation mode:
 * for value 0 single realisation with amplitude of visual stimuli C = 10 is calculated and then printed.